 As procurement manager, Michael has not only helped sustain and grow the inventory of the Furniture Bank, but he has also helped grow the Gathered Goods Marketplace.
 The furniture that is not considered “essential” for clients served by the Furniture Bank are priced and sold in our Gathered Goods Marketplace, which recently held its Grand Reopening!
 Here, CARITAS raises valuable funds to support all four of its programs.
 Developing healthy enterprise initiatives like the Marketplace helps CARITAS strengthen its funding stream and programmatic resources.

 Michael takes pride in his work to increase the capacity of the Furniture Bank so that it can better serve the community.
-He also takes pride in his role as a mentor to other men who learning to live life in recovery.
+He also takes pride in his role as a mentor to other men who are learning to live life in recovery.

 Michael routinely promotes AmeriCorps through community involvement and the THP network.
 As part of our AmeriCorps program design, we routinely recruit from THP and offer opportunities for men with employment barriers to gain job experience, independence and the confidence they need to start rebuilding their lives.
 Michael encourages those men walking behind him to continue their service by joining AmeriCorps.
 Since 2012, twenty men recovering from substance abuse have joined the CARITAS AmeriCorps program.